Jayman3k/py_PHIsim3_projects/README.md

 ### 2. Defining the parameters of the simulation

 The simulation has a lot of input parameters, which, broadly speaking, fall into two categories:
-- The runtime parameters: how many cycles to run the simulation, the size of a segment, etc.
+- The runtime parameters: how many cycles to run the simulation, the size of a segment, ...
 - The physical parameters: material gain, losses, all sorts of coefficients to describe physical process, ...

 Most of these parameters are contained within the `parameter_input_file` shown in the image.
 Since you may want to test some of these parameters in a simulation sweep, the parallel framework has some facilities to define them and write the parameter file.
-This is defined in the `PHIsim_sim_params.py` file, which also contains a variable `PHIsim_params_InGaAsP_ridge` with some useful physical constants, relevant for an InP ridge platform (YMMV).
+This is the class `PHIsim_SimulationParams` defined in the `PHIsim_sim_params.py` file, which also contains a variable `PHIsim_params_InGaAsP_ridge` with some useful physical constants, relevant for an InP ridge platform (YMMV).
 An example on how to use this could be:

 ```python
 import tools.PHIsim_sim_params as phip